Christian Bethancourt Preview, Player Props: Rays vs. Guardians

 Christian Bethancourt At The Plate

-- Bethancourt has 15 doubles, eight home runs and 13 walks while batting .229.
+- Bethancourt is batting .229 with 15 doubles, eight home runs and 13 walks.

-- In 20 games this season (23.3%), Bethancourt has picked up an RBI, and in five of those games (5.8%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Bethancourt has had an RBI in 20 games this season (23.3%), including five multi-RBI outings (5.8%).
+He has also driven in three or more of his team's runs in two contests.

+- He has scored in 32 of 86 games this season, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.